Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Quantization and relative states

 \subsection{Transformations between relative states}

-In the previous sections, we have shown how to quantize the classical theory to achieve a description of physics from the standpoint of a physical system.
-In particular, we have shown how the reduced quantization and the Dirac quantization are related.
-Here, we give the transformation of the quantum state when changing from the perspective of A to the perspective of C. It is clear that, starting from the perspective neutral theory, we could have chosen to go into the perspective of system C, and that this can be achieved by following the same steps explained previously, but swapping all A and C labels.
-Once in a specific perspective, we can transform all the way back to the physical Hilbert space $\mathcal{H}^{phys}$ as shown in the following diagram.
+In this section, we give the transformation of the quantum state when changing from the perspective of A to the perspective of C, expanding the framework of \cite{vanrietvelde2018change}.
+It is clear that, starting from the perspective-neutral theory, we could equally well have chosen to go into the perspective of system C, and that this can be achieved by following the same steps explained previously, but swapping all A and C labels.
+Once in a specific perspective, we can transform all the way back to the physical Hilbert space $\mathcal{H}^{\rm phys}$, exploiting the invertibility of $\Phi_A$ (cf.\ sec.~\ref{sssec_relation}), as shown in the following diagram:

-Note, however, that we never need to explicitly go back to $\ch^{\rm phys}$, which we also never fully constructed.
-Instead, we can sidestep it.
+where $(\cdot)_{BC|A}$ means inserting the input state from $\ch_{BC|A}$ into the brackets, upon which the new tensor factor equipping the arrow is appended to the input state.
+The quantum reference frame transformation from $A$'s to $C$'s perspective thus takes the form of a quantum coordinate transformation, $\cs_{A\to C}:\ch_{BC|A}\rightarrow\ch_{AB|C}$, \ba \cs_{A\to C}:=\Phi_C\circ\Phi_A^{-1} \ea which passes through the perspective-neutral Hilbert space $\ch^{\rm phys}$.
+Note, however, that in practice we never need to explicitly go back to $\ch^{\rm phys}$, which we also never fully constructed.
+Instead, we can sidestep it, as we now explain.